-The statistics that the optimizer uses to estimate cost aren't covered here because they aren't relevant to the concepts illustrated in this chapter but you can read about them in Chapter 5.
+The statistics that the optimizer uses to estimate the number of rows aren't covered here because they aren't relevant to the concepts illustrated in this chapter, but you can read about them in Chapter 5.

-Because our SELECT query is very simple, it drops out of the process in the pre-optimization phase because the plan is obvious to the optimizer.
+Because our SELECT query is very simple, it drops out of the process in the pre-optimization phase because the plan is obvious to the optimizer (a trivial plan).
 Now that there is a query plan, it's on to the Query Executor for execution.